szczeles/public-speaking/PITCHME.md

 ## Security features

-- data "at rest" are stored plain |
+- data "at rest" are stored in plain bytes (see also KIP-317) |
-- TLS for brokers authentication |
+- TLS for brokers authentication in clients |
-- TLS or Kerberos (SASL) for producers/consumers authentication |
+- TLS or Kerberos (SASL) for producers/consumers authentication in brokers |
 - ACL-based authorization (for topics and consumer groups) |

+---

+## The Kafka Core Is Not Enough

+- Schema Registry |
+- Kafka Connect |
+- Kafka Streams, KSQL |
+- REST Proxy |

+Note:
+You can't miss tomorrow's session by Robin Moffatt

 ---